abhijeetsharma200/OpenCV-Wiki/OpenCV-RISC-V.md

 ## Universal intrinsics for RISC-V RVV

 There are 3 implementations of universal intrinsics for RISC-V RVV in OpenCV (files located in `modules/core/include/opencv2/core/hal`):
+1. `intrin_rvv071.hpp`:
-1. `intrin_rvv071.hpp` - this implementation uses obsolete intrinsics dialect with fixed vector size (128-bit) and can be built only using T-Head toolchain 1.x.
-It supports only RVV v0.7.1 and can run on T-Head QEMU (`c906fdv`, `c910v`) or MangoPi MQ Pro or LicheePi 4A boards.
-It shows good efficiency, but future development of this implementation is not possible due to large difference with modern RVV syntax.
+   a.
+Until (and including) OpenCV 4.9.0 this implementation used obsolete intrinsics dialect with fixed vector size (128 bit) and could only be built using T-Head toolchain 1.x.
+It supported only RVV v0.7.1 and could run on T-Head QEMU (`c906fdv`, `c910v`) or MangoPi MQ Pro or LicheePi 4A boards.
+It showed good efficiency, but future development of this implementation was not possible due to large difference with modern RVV syntax.
+   b.
+Soon after OpenCV 4.9.0 release this implementation has been reworked by the T-Head to support modern intrinsics dialect, toolchains (2.6.x - 2.8.x) and both 0.7.1 and 1.0 RVV versions (see [PR#24841](https://github.com/opencv/opencv/pull/24841)).
+It still uses fixed vector length (128 bit) by setting the compiler option: `-mrvv-vector-bits=128`.
+At the time of writing this implementation shows worse efficiency than previous one, but further improvements in this direction should be possible.
 2. `intrin_rvv.hpp` - uses modern RVV intrinsics, but is limited to v0.7.1.
 Can be built only with T-Head toolchain 2.x.
-This implementation is inefficient because it uses memory buffers as register substitution to overcome sizeless nature of builtin register types.
+This implementation is inefficient because it uses memory buffers as register substitution to overcome sizeless nature of built-in register types.
 It serves as intermediate step between fixed size implementation and scalable paradigm.
 Can be executed on same QEMU CPUs and hardware as previous one.
 Future development is not considered due to inefficiency.
 3. `intrin_rvv_scalable.hpp` - uses latest RVV intrinsics, limited to RVV v1.0.
 Can be built with recent versions of GCC and LLVM toolchains.
 First real implementation of Scalable Universal Intriniscs.
-Can be run on T-Head QEMU (`c908v`), mainline QEMU with RVV 1.0 enabled or CanMV K230 board.
+Can be run on the T-Head QEMU (`c908v`), mainline QEMU with RVV 1.0 enabled or CanMV K230 board.

 ## Building OpenCV with RVV support